 The Claremont and Keene Advanced Placement Option (AP) is designed to expand upon the previous education of the Practical Nurse.
-The application and selection process of the Nursing - Associate Degree is followed (see page 44).
+The application and selection process is the same as for the Nursing - Associate Degree (see page 42).
 Applicants are encouraged to meet with nursing faculty.
-This program begins every fall.
-Deadline to apply is February 28 for the Fall Semester acceptance.
+This program begins every summer.
+Deadline to apply is February 28 for the Summer Semester acceptance.

 Equivalent nursing credits may be transferred from the applicants' basic practical nursing program.
+A B- is required in all nursing courses being transfered in.
 An Accelerated Challenge Examination (ACE) a National League for Nursing Exam is available for those students whose basic practical nurse programs do not qualify for transfer of credits.
-If ACE score is 80% or higher, equivalent credits of nursing can transfer.
+If the ACE score is 80% or higher, equivalent credits of nursing can transfer.
 AP students enter into the second year of the Associate Degree Nursing program.
 Students must be matriculated into the Advanced Placement Option to enter the program of study.
-The following degree requirements must be completed before admission to the (AP) Advanced Placement Option:
+The following degree requirements must be completed with an achieved grade of C or better before admission to the (AP) Advanced Placement Option: